2000 Italian Grand Prix: Qualifying

 Michael Schumacher (pictured in 2007) qualified on pole position and achieved the race victory.

 Each driver was limited to twelve laps during Saturday's one-hour qualifying session, with the starting position determined by their fastest laps.
-The 107% rule was in effect during qualifying, which required each driver to record a time within 107% of the fastest lap to qualify for the race..
+The 107% rule was in effect during qualifying, which required each driver to record a time within 107% of the fastest lap to qualify for the race.
 The session was held in dry weather.
 Michael Schumacher used his teammate's wing setup and undertray on his car to achieve his sixth pole position of the season and 29th of his career, with a time of 1:23.770.
 Despite being pleased with his car and tyres, he said that he did not have the best session due to a mistake at the first chicane during his first run.
 Michael Schumacher was joined on the front row by Barrichello, whose lap time was 0.027 seconds slower with ten minutes left and was happy to start alongside his teammate.
-Häkkinen qualified third following handling difficulties and his McLaren misfiring due to a fuel pressure fault, distracting him during his final two timed laps.
-Villeneuve recorded BAR's best qualifying result at the time, taking fourth on his final fast lap with 12 minutes remaining, nearly half a second behind Michael Schumacher.
+Häkkinen qualified third following handling difficulties and his Mercedes V10 engine misfiring due to a fuel pressure fault, distracting him during his final two timed laps.
+Villeneuve recorded BAR's best qualifying result at the time and of his season, taking fourth on his final fast lap with 12 minutes remaining, nearly half a second behind Michael Schumacher.
 Despite a minor error on his first run, he was pleased with his performance.
 Häkkinen's teammate Coulthard took fifth after suffering traffic and car balance issues during qualifying.
 Frentzen blocked him leaving the Rettifilo chicane on his last run.
-Trulli and Frentzen were sixth and eighth respectively for Jordan; Trulli reported no problems while Frentzen was impeded by De La Rosa on his final quick run, losing him approximately four-tenths of a second.
+Trulli and Frentzen were sixth and eighth respectively for Jordan; Trulli reported no problems while Frentzen was impeded by De la Rosa on his final quick run, losing him approximately four-tenths of a second.
 Ralf Schumacher, seventh, was disappointed with his performance, which saw him abort two runs owing to his braking position.
 Fisichella took ninth.